RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 That is why we often talk about **global** and **local** parameters in a variational framework.
 In typical VAE implementations, we only see the global $\theta, \phi$ in code, but conceptually each datapoint has its own **local** latent distribution characterized by the mean $\mu_\phi(x)$ and variance $\sigma_\phi(x)$, which can be seen as its local $\lambda$.

-In the formula $\tilde{x} = UVx$, $U$ and $V$ do not contain parameters in the sense of a neural network which have an activation function, but they are neurons that are characterized by a probability density function, each of them having its own mean and standard deviation.
+In the formula $\tilde{x} = UVx$, $U$ and $V$ do not contain parameters in the sense of a neural network which has an activation function, but they are neurons that are characterized by a probability density function, each of them having its own mean and standard deviation.
 Then each global $\theta$ parameter has its own local $\lambda$ which, in a gaussian sense, is represented by the mean and standard deviation.

 # Generative Adversarial Networks (GANs)
 Two NN: __generator__ + __discriminator__